golib/goenv/README.md

    up.
 There is also a `~/.goenv/completions/goenv.zsh` for Zsh users.

-3. Rehashes shims.
+3. Setupes shims.
 From time to time you'll need to rebuild your shim files.
 Doing this automatically makes sure everything is up to date.
-You can always run `goenv rehash` manually.
+You can always run `goenv setup` manually.

 4. Installs the sh dispatcher.
 This bit is also optional, but allows goenv and plugins to change variables in your current shell, making